Orders, decorations, and medals of Portugal

 Portugal has a system of orders, decorations, and medals as a means of honouring individuals for personal bravery, achievement, or service to Portugal.

 The honorific orders are currently regulated by Law 5/2011.
-The decorations are given by the President of the Portuguese Republic, currently Marcelo Rebelo de Sousa.
+The decorations are given by the President of the Portuguese Republic, currently António José Seguro.
 In addition the Portuguese government, through the Portuguese Red Cross legal framework, regulates and recognizes the Portuguese Red Cross Decorations.